winston86zhu/haas-ewmba/econ_final.md

 * Goal: Reduce size of consumer surplus and unexploited market
 * Perfect Price Discrimination (**1st-degree**): Charge each consumer their maximum willingness to pay
 ![alt text](./image/perfect_price.png)

+> This can be done with 2 markets have different price elasticity

 * Segment Pricing (**3rd-degree**): Charge different prices to different groups
   * Example: Software pricing for students, teachers, and businesses - Students are more price elastic
   * Example: Airline pricing for business and leisure travelers (5 day vs 14 day travel)